Sixth Floor Museum at Dealey Plaza: Holdings

-In December 1999, the Zapruder family donated the copyright to the Zapruder film to The Sixth Floor Museum, along with one of the first-generation copies made on November 22, 1963, and other copies of the film.
+In December 1999, the Zapruder family donated the copyright to the Zapruder film to the Sixth Floor Museum, along with one of the first-generation copies made on November 22, 1963, and other copies of the film.
 The Zapruder family no longer retains any copyrights to the film, which are now controlled entirely by the museum.
-The original camera negative, however, is in possession of the National Archives and Records Administration.
+The original camera negative is in the possession of the National Archives and Records Administration.